MicahCarrick/PHP-PayPal-IPN/README.md

 PHP-PayPal-IPN
 ==============

+### This repo is deprecated in favor of https://github.com/paypal/sdk-core-php - latest IPN class by Paypal.

+### All users are recommended to use the new repository which is also available via Packagist.

 A PayPal Instant Payment Notification (IPN) class for PHP 5.

 Use the `IpnListener` class in your PHP IPN script to handle the encoding